Nafees10/networkD/README.md

 All it does/adds is:
 1. event-based networking
+2. RSA encryption
 2. Managing connections - assigns each connection/socket an "ID".
 3. Listening for new connections on a specific port
-4. Send/receive messages with a max-size limit of `4294967292 bytes` (4 bytes less than 4 gigabytes)
+4. Send/receive messages with a max-size limit of `4294967291 bytes` (5 bytes less than 4 gigabytes)

 ---